TahaIbrahimSiddiqui/Syncing-Google-Calendar-/README.md

 # Google Calendar Auto-Sync

-This repository provides a **step-by-step guide** for automatically synchronizing multiple Google calendars into a single unified calendar.
-Such services are provided by services like [oneCal](https://www.onecal.io/) for money but this is completely free!
+This repository provides a **step-by-step guide** involving zero coding for automatically synchronizing multiple Google calendars into a single unified calendar.
+Such services are provided by services like [oneCal](https://www.onecal.io/) for money but this is completely **free**!

 ## Use Case